 - I NEVER got outside, like ever!
 I seriously felt like I was working all the dang time.

-Turns out, it was much harder than I thought.
+Making changes was much harder than I thought.
 I tried getting healthy and exercising, but I really didn’t know what I needed to feed my body and how I needed to exercise after having 4 babies.
 I tried P90X right out the door and that was a big mistake.
 That’s something you need to work up to.
 If you haven’t exercised in a really long time, I recommend working up to it.
 I was sore for, um, 7 days after one of the workouts.
 Couldn’t even move my arms.
 It was like someone plastered my arms from the inside.
 So painful!

 I needed to break it down into bite-size pieces.
 Something I could work with because I was very overwhelmed.
 This is huge!
 Remember, the only way to eat an elephant is one bite at a time.
 (For the record, I don’t eat elephants.
 I just use them as metaphors.)